Federal Employees Are ‘Shocked, Stunned & Irate’ After NOAA Defends Donald Trump’s Alabama Claims

 ‘The information provided by NOAA and the National Hurricane Center to President Trump and the wider public demonstrated that tropical-storm-force winds from Hurricane Dorian could impact Alabama,” the statement from NOAA reads.

-The agency seemingly took its support of the president a step further and disavowed a tweet sent from the Birmingham, Alabama National Weather Service (NWS) Twitter account, in which it said, in no uncertain terms, that Alabama would receive no impacts from Hurricane Dorian following the president’s initial tweet that claimed the southern state was at risk of impact.
+The agency seemingly took its support of the president a step further and disavowed a tweet sent from the Birmingham, Alabama National Weather Service (NWS) Twitter account, in which it said, in no uncertain terms, that Alabama would receive no impacts from Hurricane Dorian following the president’s initial tweet that claimed the southern state was at risk.

 According to a report Saturday from Business Insider, federal workers are furious at the agency and believe that it is undermining the work of its staff and are “shocked, stunned and irate” following the agency’s defense.

-Dan Sobien, President of the National Weather Service (NWS) Employees Organization said in an interview with The Daily Beast that he had never seen an instance where the agency had contradicted its workers in such a way.
+Dan Sobien, President of the National Weather Service (NWS) Employees Organization, said in an interview with The Daily Beast that he had never seen an instance where the agency had contradicted its workers in such a way.

 “These are the people risking their lives flying into hurricanes and putting out forecasts that save lives,” Sobien said.
 “Never before has their management undercut their scientifically sound reasoning and forecasts.”